March 9 celebrates the birthday of the late Peter Gurney,

-He began with a small number of guinea pigs, but throughout his live his house would adopt a herd of approximately 40 guinea pigs who were all lovingly cared for.
+He began with a small number of guinea pigs, but throughout his life his house would adopt a herd of approximately 40 guinea pigs who were all lovingly cared for.

 This new life situation taught him a great deal about these remarkable and very literally cuddly creatures.

 Caring so much for his little furballs, he took his guinea pigs to the vet for their medical problems as any responsible pet caregiver should.

 But often he was disappointed by the care given for anything but the very basic problems.

 Disillusioned by the animal health care system Peter took his guinea pigs to the local hospital when they needed medical care in the hope for better treatments.

 Peter Gurney made a remarkable and very important impact with this move.

-Not only did he get better treatment for his guinea pigs, but many people at the hospital actually enjoyed his visits so much that this was extended to him visiting the hospital with a group of specially selected group of 5 social guinea pigs ready to cuddle sick children at the hospital to cheer them up.
+Not only did he get better treatment for his guinea pigs, but many people at the hospital actually enjoyed his visits so much that this was extended to him visiting the hospital with a specially selected group of 5 social guinea pigs ready to cuddle sick children at the hospital to cheer them up.